The geometry of 2-calibrated manifolds: The local approximately holomorphic theory

-Let $(M,D,w)$ be a 2-calibrated submanifold of $(P,\Omega)$.
-Let us fix $J$ a c.a.c.s. on $(P,\Omega)$ so that $D$ is $J$-invariant and $g:=\Omega(\cdot,J)$.
+Let $(M,D,\omega)$ be a 2-calibrated submanifold of $(P,\Omega)$.
+Let us fix $J$ a compatible almost complex structure on $(P,\Omega)$ so that $D$ is $J$-invariant, and let us define $g=\Omega(\cdot,J\cdot)$.
 The restriction of $(J,g)$ to $(M,D)$ induces an almost CR structure.
-We also assume the existence of $G$ a $J$ complex distribution that coincides with $D$ at the points of $M$.
+We also choose $G$ a $J$ complex distribution that coincides with $D$ at the points of $M$.
 The main example to have in mind is the symplectization of $(M,D,\omega)$ with an almost complex structure as defined in lemma \ref{lem:sympl}.

 We have at our disposal the approximately holomorphic theory for symplectic manifolds \cite{Au01}.
-At this point we pause to warn the reader that throughout this subsection and the rest of the paper we will be using A.H. sequences of sections defined in both symplectic (see definitions in \cite{Au01}) and $2$-calibrated manifolds (definition \ref{def:sucah}).
+At this point we pause to warn the reader that throughout this subsection and the rest of the paper we will be using A.H. sequences of sections defined in both 2-calibrated (definition \ref{def:sucah}) and symplectic manifolds (see definitions in \cite{Au01} or definition \ref{def:sucah} for an almost complex base space).
 Whenever there is no risk of confusion about the base space we will just speak about A.H. sequences of sections.